sourcefuse/loopback4-notifications/README.md

 1. [AWS Simple Email Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SES.html) - Its one of the EmailProvider for sending email messages.
 2. [AWS Simple Notification Service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html) - Its one of the SMSProvider for sending SMS notifications.
 3. [Pubnub](https://www.pubnub.com/docs/nodejs-javascript/pubnub-javascript-sdk) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
+4. [Socket.IO](https://socket.io/docs/) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.

 You can use one of these services or add your own implementation or integration using the same interfaces and attach it as a provider for that specific type.